NREL/OPFLearn.jl/docs/src/framework.md

 - The active demand is less than the found maximum individual load bus demand values,
 - The active demand is greater than zero,
 - The reactive demand is greater than zero,
-- The reactive demand is less than the active demand at each load bus,
+- The reactive demand is limited by the specified minimum power factor (default: 0.7071),
 - The total active load is less than the sum of generator active power ratings.

+The default initial sampling space is impacted by the following arguments,
+- 'pl_max': The maximum active load for each load in the system.
+By default this is found with an optimization problem.
+- 'pl_min': The minimum active load for each load in the system.
+By default this is 0.
+- 'pf_min': A single number or array with values for each load in the system indicating the minimum power factor.
+- 'pf_lagging': A boolean indicating if the power factor of loads are only lagging (inductive), or can be lagging or leading (inductive or capacitive).

 ### Sampling Method

-A function for sampling load profiles for the network can be provided to the dataset creation functions through the `sampler` argument.
+A function for sampling load profiles from the sample space can be provided to the dataset creation functions through the `sampler` argument.
-This function must accept four required arguments A, b, x0, n_samples, where A & b define the sampling space as a polytope, x0 is a point within the sampling space, and n_samples is the number of samples to produce.
+This function must accept four required arguments A, b, x0, n_samples, where A & b define the sampling space as a polytope (Ax<b), x0 is a point within the sampling space, and n_samples is the number of samples to produce.
 Additionally the function can accept any number of optional arguments, which can be provided through the `sampler_opts` arguments as a dictionary mapping optional argument names as symbols to the desired parameter (e.g. :method => "hitandrun").

 By default OPFLearn uses a [hit and run sample method translated from MATLAB (Copyright (c) 2011, Tim Benham).](https://www.mathworks.com/matlabcentral/fileexchange/34208-uniform-distribution-over-a-convex-polytope?s_tid=prof_contriblnk)